ITVRoC/espeleo_vrep_simulation/README.md

 ### Web Video Server
 Required package to convert ROS Streams to HTTP, allowing to use the robot's cameras in simulation in Espeleo's GUI.

+### Coppeliasim Plugin Velodyne
+Coppeliasim Plugin Velodyne is responsible for publishing the velodyne point cloud from a C++ plugin, increasing the simulation performance.

 ## Optional packages

 ### Espeleo GUI